LMIA Application for Employers

-In order to get a Canadian work permit, applicants have to pass a two-step process.
-First, the applicant needs to submit an application to ESDC for a Labour Market Impact Assessment.
+To get a Canadian work permit, applicants have to pass a two-step process.
+First, the applicant needs to apply to ESDC for a Labour Market Impact Assessment.
 After that, another application is submitted to Citizenship and Immigration Canada (CIC) for the actual work permit.

-- As per regulations passed in 2014, applicants or Canadian employers who want to hire workers from foreign nations need to deposit $1,000 as a processing fee for each application.
-Apart from that, there is also the need for paying a privilege fee of $100.
+- Regulations passed in 2014, applicants or Canadian employers who want to hire foreign nations to deposit $1,000 as a processing fee for each application.
+Apart from that, they also need to pay a privilege fee of $100.

-- LMIA application for employers states that English and French will be the only languages that can be taken for job requirements both for LMIAs and for job vacancy advertisements.
+- LMIA application for employers’ states that English and French will be the only languages for job requirements for LMIAs and job vacancy advertisements.

-- Canadian employers have to post the job as an advertisement in the country’s job market for at least a period of 4 weeks.
+- Canadian employers must post the job as an advertisement in the country’s job market for at least four weeks.
 After that, they can apply for LMIA.

-- Applicants are needed to prove their awareness about them being prohibited from laying off or cutting the hours of Canadian workers when they hire foreign workers.
+- Applicants must prove their awareness about the prohibition of laying off or cutting Canadian workers’ hours when hiring workers.

-- In the case, a Canadian employer is hiring a foreign national for an airline-related job, the applicant needs to meet extra requirements.
+- In this case, a Canadian employer is hiring a foreign national for an airline-related job.
+The applicant needs to meet additional requirements.
 To understand them, an applicant needs to contact FWCanada.

 How Long Does It Take To Get LMIA

-As per ESDC rules, it should take around 10 business days for certain LMIA applications.
+As per ESDC rules, it should take around ten business days for specific LMIA applications.
 This rule applies to jobs that are in high demand.

 LMIA seems easy to obtain, but it is not.
-An employer needs the help of experienced Canadian immigration to meet all the requirements and process the application in the right way.
+An employer needs experience with Canadian immigration to meet all the requirements and process the application correctly.
 The expert can also guide the applicant in the right way to apply for LMIA.